What is a Certified Iyengar Yoga Teacher?

 Our Teachers are Certified Iyengar Yoga Instructors.
 Substitute teachers are either certified or working towards certification through IYNAUS.

 Patrina Dobish is a Certified Intermediate Junior 3 Iyengar Yoga teacher, and has studied yoga her entire adult life.
 She helped found the Yoga Tree and is the Managing Director.
 Patrina has attended 19 weeks at RIMYI (Ramamani Iyengar Memorial Yoga Institute) learning from Geeta, Prashant and BKS Iyengar.
-Acknowledgement goes out to several stewards of Mr Iyengar, in particular, Laurie Blakeney, Mary Reilly, Patricia Walden, Manouso Manos, Lois Steinberg, and Chris Saudek.
-She’s participated in every Iyengar Yoga Convention held in the United States since 2001, and was at the Estes Park convention where BKS Iyengar taught.
+She continues her study in the US with certified senior Iyengar teachers regularly.

-Her community service includes a 4 year term on the IYNAUS board, ombudsperson for the 2001 and 2007 convention magazines, and the reestablishment of the Iyengar Yoga Association of the Midwest (IYAMW).
+Patrina contributes to the community locally, regionally and nationally.
+It includes a 4-year term on the IYNAUS board (iynaus.org), ombudsperson for the 2001 and 2007 IYNAUS convention magazines, and the collaboration/ coordination of the reestablishment of the Iyengar Yoga Association of the Midwest (IYAMW).
+With the help of local neighborhood organizations and the IYAMW she developed the “Care for Caregivers,” a yoga program addressing the needs of the immigrant community in Logan Square Chicago.

 Patrina feels very lucky to be able to practice and teach yoga.
 Iyengar yoga injects a glimmer of understanding into this subject.
 She brings to her classroom a love of yoga, joy and humor.
 She teaches, as an artisan would work, honing and refining to stabilize and mobilize to integrate the layers of our being.